alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level13.4.png" width = 600>
 </p>

-If we were to check the solutions, we could see that the shortest path is `s, s1, s4, s5, s3, t`; contrary to the one proposed by ChatGPT.
+If we were to check the solutions, we could see that the shortest path is `s, s1, s4, s5, s3, t`; contrary to the one proposed by Wolfram (s, s1, s4, s5, t).

 ##### Level 14: Predicting the next number in a complex sequence.
 - Prompt: